 There’s a reason Cape Grace always tops the best hotels lists: everyone loves a classic, particularly the kind of classic where the service might lull guests into thinking they’re the only ones at the hotel.
-That’s no small feat, when staying at a property whose guest list is peppered with famous tycoons, diplomats, and Obamas and Winfreys aplenty.
+That’s no small feat, when staying at a property whose guest list is peppered with famous tycoons, diplomats, and Clintons aplenty.
 Though Cape Grace only opened its doors in 1996, it harks back to a bygone era; elegant rooms evoke the area’s nautical heritage, and many have windows framing views of the city’s skyline icon, Table Mountain.
-A new addition to the hotel’s lengthy list of amenities?
-A revamped outdoor pool and conservatory area, unveiled at the end of October 2014, just in time for South African summer.
+A welcome addition to the hotel’s lengthy list of amenities?
+A revamped outdoor pool and conservatory area, unveiled in 2014, just in time for South African summer.

 The unbeatable location, at the heart of the popular V&A Waterfront district, also translates to easy access to prime Cape Town sites.
-But if guests want to venture a bit farther afield, there’s always the complimentary BMW on hand to give them a ride.
+But if guests want to venture a bit farther afield, there’s always the complimentary chauffeur service on hand to give them a ride.

 Have you been here?
 Share a tip or a photo with fellow travelers.